 After the reactor is shut down and with the control rods dropped in place there is initially a residual heat of 7% of the full (315 MWth), decaying rapidly, but still requiring a flow of coolant to avoid a full or partial core meltdown.
 An abrupt loss of coolant at full power (4,500 MWth) would produce a full core meltdown, probably melting through the base of the RV and with the molten core, then flowing into the spreading area below the RV.

 Emergency core cooling systems (ECCSs) are conceived to prevent a core meltdown if the coolant flow fails.
+Evaluation models tested in pilot plants claimed to show that the rise in cladding temperature was kept below 1204°C to limit core damage.
 They will feature in the two nuclear power plants under construction and the two more proposed in the UK, being of the EdF Evolutionary Pressure-water Reactor (EPR).
 There is a similar ECCS (SIS) in Sizewell B.